 There is an interesting statement Jason Swenk mentioned in today’s episode, and it made me think about it all day long.
 He said, “Today is the best time in the history of the world to start a digital agency.”
 That is a powerful statement.
-Jason supported this statement with equally strong reason why he feels that way, and that is exactly what we will uncover in today’s episode!
+Jason supported this statement with an equally strong reason why he feels that way, and that is exactly what we will uncover in today’s episode!

 You see, Jason Swenk is not just any agency advisor, he himself launch his own digital agency in his early 20’s that quickly grew to a multi-million dollar operation, working with the biggest brands in the world.
 Today, he is helping marketing agencies to grow their agencies faster and easier.
 In his early days, he has always been a hustler and very resourceful, an independent soul who likes to his own thing.
 That maybe the reason why he says he is “unemployable” and fell into entrepreneurship.
 Jason has tasted all that there is, from corporate world to being a freelancer tostarting his own agency and succeeded.
 We are blessed to receive so much value from him!